How Cybersecurity Impacts Business Continuity Planning and Disaster Recovery

 Business Impact Analysis (BIA) is integral to the cyber-risk management process.
 Known cybersecurity threats and associated risks should factor into analysis ratings for typical components, such as maximum outages and impact levels for identified critical business processes and assets.

 Additionally, cybersecurity threats and risks should factor into impact categories.
 For example, a typical category is revenue loss.
 If malware or ransomware were to hit your organization and impact income streams due to crippled information systems, what recovery times are allowable?
 What is the scope of revenue loss contribution from that downed system or systems?
 What redundancy and failover measures should be deployed?
 Other impact categories such as brand/reputation, customer service, legal/regulatory requirements, penalties/sanctions, and operating expense increases should also factor in cybersecurity threats and associated risks.
+For more information, read our blog on risk treatment categories and prioritizing risk.

 Supply Chain Continuity

 This is one aspect that can get easily overlooked.
 Organizations should have a proactive plan to deal with supply chain disruption caused by cybersecurity events.
 Supply chains often are a web of internal and external business process interdependencies with key suppliers in scope.
 Therefore, business continuity planning and disaster recovery strategies should consider the impact of cybersecurity threats and risks throughout the supply chain.
 This may mean that extra resources need to be devoted to managing and monitoring supplier continuity risks from cybersecurity threats.
 This in turn may influence what the business sees as tolerable risks for identified cybersecurity threats.
 This can drive investments in people, processes, tools, and systems to achieve continuity of business internally, as well as necessitate additional cybersecurity requirements for supply chain partners.
+Read this supply chain security blog or watch this video for more information.

 Define a Backups/Redundancy Plan that Minimizes Downtime